Autoscale workloads with Datadog

 Use DatadogMetric in HorizontalPodAutoscaler

-The echo-kong-upstream-latency-ms-avg DatadogMetric from default namespace can be used by the Kubernetes HorizontalPodAutoscaler to autoscale our workload: specifically the echo Deployment.
+The command-kong-upstream-latency-ms-avg DatadogMetric from the kong namespace can be used by the Kubernetes HorizontalPodAutoscaler to autoscale our workload, specifically the command Deployment.
+The HorizontalPodAutoscaler must be created in the same namespace as the command Deployment it targets, which is kong.

-The following manifest will scale the underlying echo Deployment between 1 and 10 replicas, trying to keep the average latency across last 30s at 40ms.
+1. Run the following command to scale the underlying command Deployment between 1 and 10 replicas, trying to keep the average latency across last 30s at 40ms:

 echo '